TiagoAdriaNunes/shiny_spotify/README.md

 - UI Refinement: There is potential to further refine the interface to ensure a smoother and more polished presentation.
 - Enhanced data mining on artists and songs: Analyze which genres feature the most popular artists or songs, and explore their characteristics such as tempo, danceability, and more.
 - Graph Customization: The Apexcharter and artist network graph is functional but could benefit from additional customization to align data presentation more closely with the background.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- This app uses the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) to fetch artist data.
-- Special thanks to the developers of the R packages used in this project.